dbomen/DTRN/README.md

 ## USAGE & TODO STRUCTURE
 > [!WARNING]
-> The Refresher program might not be run by Windows Task Scheduler if:
+> The Refresher program might not be run if:
 >
 > - you do not have a network connection
 > - you have battery saver enabled (for laptop users)